LucasDelfino92/morrowindsharp/main.md

 Replaces almost all textures in the vanilla game and its expansions with high resolution AI upscales.
 Also includes reworked meshes from **Facelift**.

 [**MET Hotfix**](mods/MET%20Hotfix.7z)
-Hotfix for two textures which lacked mipmaps.
+Hotfix for two textures wood which lacked mipmaps, leading to odd aliasing, as well as a Nord head mesh that pointed to an incorrect filepath.

 [**Project Atlas - MET**](https://www.nexusmods.com/morrowind/mods/45399?)
 Compatibility patch for Morrowind Enhanced Textures.